RagnarB83/ash-documentation/docs/QM-interfaces.rst

 When defining a QMtheory object you are creating an instance of one of the QMTheory classes.
 When defining the object, a few keyword arguments are required, that differs between classes.
-Parallelization of the QM codes differs behind the scenes but is controlled by a nprocs=X keyword for all interfaces.
+Parallelization of the QM codes differs behind the scenes but is controlled by a numcores=X keyword for all interfaces.

 Example:

 Below, we create a dummy QMcalc object of the dummy class QMTheory.
-We would always set the charge, mult and nprocs keyword (available for all QM theories). nprocs=1 is the default and the keyword can be skipped if one wants a serial calculation.
+We would always set the charge, mult and numcores keyword (available for all QM theories). numcores=1 is the default and the keyword can be skipped if one wants a serial calculation.
 One would also add other keywords that are specific to the QMtheory used (that define the QM method and basis etc.).
 We can then run a single-point calculation of a fragment using the object.
 This is done using the Singlepoint function that requires both theory and fragment keyword arguments.